 “New studies suggest that viewing even an image of a tree or a forest canopy bolsters the parasympathetic division of the central nervous system that naturally induces calm.” – from Huffington Post article by

-Wall murals of any kind can reduce graffiti.
+Wall murals of any kind can reduce tagging.
 They can, however, be quite costly.
 It also costs to repair a mural.
 Damage and re-tagging are always possible.

 Anyone can paint a stencil, however.
 That eliminates the cost of hiring a professional artist.
 Stencils are reusable and often, you will only need one to create a whole forest scene.
 An additional money-saver is storing the stencil for future use.
 This is a quick and easy fix for any damage or re-tagging.
 Therefore, because not everyone can afford a giant wall mural, stencils are a wonderful option.

 Check out our Large Tree Stencils page.
 The trees were created from Cate’s original, hand-drawn artworks.
 If you have a large area to cover, you might prefer a larger, custom stencil (like the Magnolia Trees in Ann Arbor).
-Cate was intrigued by Rebecca’s project and created the Magnolia Tree design for a particularly large wall.
-Rebecca and the building owners also invited Cate to stencil the trees herself to demonstrate the range of artistic possibilities one has with stenciling.
-She did a couple of other stencil projects around town as well.
 See our gallery for more photos.

 Contact Cate for more information about custom work and/or an artist’s visit.